riftEmber/riftEmber.github.io/aboutme.md

 attempt at a Newgrounds clone), and I haven't stopped coding and experimenting since.
 When I started at BSU in 2019, going into computer science was a no-brainer, and I added on mathematics before the end of my first semester.
-Three years later I graduated summa cum laude in May 2022, and am actively searching for opportunities to apply what I've learned.
+Three years later I graduated summa cum laude in May 2022, and am now working on the [Chapel](https://chapel-lang.org/) compiler at HPE.

 ## Education
 I'm a recent graduate from Boise State University, double majoring in computer